Discontinuous shear thickening of a moderately dense inertial suspension of hydrodynamically interacting frictionless soft particles: Introduction

-{\it Introduction.}--- Discontinuous shear thickening (DST) is a process, whereby the viscosity of a dense suspension changes abruptly at a certain critical shear rate~\cite{Wagner09, Brown14,Ness22,Seto13}.
-The normal stress difference also changes abruptly at the same time~\cite{Laun94, Cwalina14}.
-DST is observed in suspensions of solid particles in liquid media, and also in frictional dry granular materials~\cite{Otsuki11}, where it is closely related to the phenomenon of shear jamming~\cite{Bi11,Fall15,Peters16,Otsuki20,Pradipto20}.
-DST is thus of industrial importance, for the design and performance of such apparatus such as sporting equipment~\cite{Fischer06}, traction controls~\cite{Laun91}, and protective vests~\cite{Lee03} as well as materials handling in general.
-DST also attracts much interest among physicists as an instructive example of a nonequilibrium phase transition.
-Therefore, the correct physical understanding of DST is both of theoretical interest and a key requirement of the improved design of industrial applications based on densely packed particles.
+Discontinuous shear thickening (DST) is a phenomenon in which the viscosity of a suspension undergoes an abrupt increase at a critical shear rate~\cite{Wagner09, Brown14, Ness22}.
+This sudden change in viscosity is accompanied by a sharp variation in the normal stress difference~\cite{Laun94, Cwalina14}.
+DST has been observed in various systems, including suspensions of solid particles in liquid media and frictional dry granular materials~\cite{Otsuki11}, where it is closely associated with the process of shear jamming~\cite{Bi11, Fall15, Otsuki20, Pradipto20}.

+Due to its significant implications for industrial applications, DST plays a crucial role in the design and performance of devices such as sporting equipment~\cite{Fischer06}, traction control systems~\cite{Laun91}, protective vests~\cite{Lee03}, and materials handling processes.
+Beyond its industrial relevance, DST is of great interest to physicists as a model for studying nonequilibrium phase transitions.
+A comprehensive understanding of the physical mechanisms underlying DST is therefore essential not only for advancing theoretical knowledge but also for optimizing industrial applications that rely on densely packed particles.

-The physical origin of DST is still the subject of debate.
-At present, it seems as though the most likely origin of DST lies in inter-particle frictional forces~\cite{Otsuki11,Seto13,Kawasaki18,Wyart14}.
-Other potential causal mechanisms for DST such as order-disorder transition~\cite{Hoffman72, Hoffman74, Hoffman98}, and hydrodynamic clusters~\cite{Brady85, Brady88, Bender96, Wagner09, Melrose04, Farr97, Wang20} have also been proposed.
+Despite its importance, the exact physical origin of DST remains a topic of ongoing debate.
+Current theories suggest that the most likely cause of DST is inter-particle frictional forces~\cite{Otsuki11, Wyart14}.
+However, alternative mechanisms, such as order-disorder transitions~\cite{Hoffman} and hydrodynamic clusters~\cite{Brady, Bender96}, have also been proposed as contributing factors.